 Diarrhea

-The exact reason that Ozempic induces diarrhea is not fully understood, but it is believed to be related to gut motility and function changes.
-As Ozempic influences the release of hormones involved in regulating appetite and digestion, it can lead to alterations in stool consistency, resulting in diarrhea in some individuals.
+The exact reason that Ozempic induces diarrhea is not fully understood, but this unwelcome disturbance may occur as the body adjusts to Ozempic’s effects on gut motility and function changes.
+As Ozempic influences the release of hormones involved in regulating appetite and digestion, it can lead to changes in the consistency of your stool.
+Thus resulting in diarrhea in some unlucky people.
+Fortunately, for most, this side effect tends to resolve on its own within about a week.

 Thyroid Tumors and Cancer